Elementary Real Analysis: Cantor's transcendental numbers

-i.e. $\mathcal{B}$ lists all nonzero integral polynomials as tuples of coefficients.
+---\,$\mathcal{B}$ lists all nonzero integral polynomials by the tuples of their coefficients.
 For simplicity of notation we take the elements of $Z$ directly; in practice they are encoded as words over a~finite alphabet.
 For $m\in\N$ we set

 The algorithm $\mathcal{A}$ calls the algorithm $\mathcal{B}$ and generates a~sequence of decimal fractions